Remortgages

 More paperwork — full application, valuation, legal work

-Those who want to raise capital, or are confident they can find a better deal elsewhere.
+You’d like to raise capital, or you think there might be a better deal available elsewhere.

-From first enquiry to completion, here’s what to expect.
+From your first enquiry to completion — here’s what to expect along the way.

 1

-Tell us about your property and what you’re looking for.
-We search 100+ lenders and show you the best options—without affecting your credit score.
+Tell us a bit about your property and what you’re looking for.
+We check over 100 lenders and show you what could work — without affecting your credit score.

 ~2 mins